 Institutional Effectiveness (IE) directs and coordinates activities related to institutional planning, research, evaluation, and knowledge systems that support the mission and purposes of Central Arizona College District.
 The Institutional Effectiveness Office also conducts other data gathering and analysis activities related to the development and implementation of institutional effectiveness measures, assessment of institutional position within the community, and data collection related to state, federal, and accrediting reporting requirements.

-The Office of Institutional Effectiveness Staff conduct business in an ethical and confidential matter, in doing so, adhere to the Code of Ethics established by the Association for Institutional Effectiveness.
+The Office of Institutional Effectiveness Staff conduct business in an ethical and confidential matter, in doing so, adhere to the Code of Ethics established by the Association for Institutional Research.